-Faifo Coffee is housed in a sympathetically renovated building in the Old Town.
-The ground floor is perfectly set up for people watching from the front windows, the second is relaxed and breezy with large lounges while the top commands a breathtaking view of the Old Town.
+The heart of Faifo Coffee is found below the rooftop splendor in a sympathetically renovated building in the Old Town.
+The ground floor is perfectly set up for people watching from the front windows, the second is relaxed and breezy with large lounges.
+These spaces have been tastefully decorated – the net result a dark, romantic setting with a touch of mystery, the constant march of ‘instagramers’ aside.